MichaelTA0111/ELE3001-FYP-BEng/doc/Progress/meetings.md

 ### Thursday 2<sup>nd</sup> February 2023 (2pm) - MA/PT/DCG/DCD/DCK
 Discussion:
 - DCG asked about current progress.
 MA explained the packet processing application with two modes of operation - CHERI-based security and IPC-based security with UDP sockets.
-- MA explained that there are performance benefits using CHERI capabilities with regard to packet processing latency and CPU utilisation.
+- MA explained that there are performance benefits using CHERI capabilities regarding packet processing latency and CPU utilisation.
 - DCK asked which ABI was used for the application.
 MA explained that the packet processing application was built in PureCap and the listener application uses hybrid with no capabilities.
 - DCK asked about the situation with upstreaming the changes.
 MA said that the git repositories are on a QUB GitLab server but should be backed up onto GitHub.
 DCK offered help when upstreaming changes.
-- DCK asked about the amount of code changes required to get DPDK running.
-MA stated the number of lines changed were in the double digits but an exact value was unknown.
+- DCK asked about the number of code changes required to get DPDK running.
+MA stated the number of lines changed was in the double digits but the exact value was unknown.
 - DCD asked about atomic operations causing issues for DPDK.
 MA explained the issue was regarding the architecture being detected as 32-bit instead of 64-bit.
 Also, the network drivers were not disabled correctly.
 - PT explained there has been no regression testing for the DPDK port on other architectures.
 - MA asked about the current situation of compartmentalisation.
 DCK explained the 2 methods of compartmentalisation, and that one method was available to test on CheriBSD 22.12.
 However, there is no debugging tool available.